kcotoi/SOLSniperNFT-Releases/README.md

 - 1.3 Release info:
   - New changes/ added features:
-    - Thresholds - now you can set your own thresholds for colorouring and choose your own colors.
+    - Thresholds - now you can set your own thresholds for colouring and choose your own colors.
     - When you enable/disable ranks the changes are reflected immediatly in the UI.
     - Added mappings for collections that can be seen on howrare and don't follow a predictable pattern
     - Removed column for Moonrank in Mappings page as this is not needed from now on.